Uncertainty around the lack of Google services means Huawei is spending $1billion on its Huawei mobile services

 Huawei has unveiled its latest flagship Mate 30 smartphone series today (September 19) but stopped short of announcing a UK release date as it confirmed it won’t come with any Google apps.

-During the event held in Munich, Huawei introduced four smartphones including the Mate 30, Mate 30 Pro, Mate 30 Pro 5G and Mate 30 RS Porsche edition.
+At the event Huawei introduced four smartphones including the Mate 30, Mate 30 Pro, Mate 30 Pro 5G and Mate 30 RS Porsche edition.

 It is expected that the series will launch later this year in Western European markets with prices beginning at €799 for the Mate 30 (8GB RAM and 128GB storage), €1,099 for the Mate 30 Pro, €1,199 for the 5G variant (8GB RAM and 256GB storage).

 The Mate 30 RS Porsche edition starts at €2,099 and comes with 12GB RAM with 512GB of storage.

 The Mate 30 series will come in an array of colours including; black, silver, forest green, emerald green, orange and purple (see below).

 However due to an ongoing US-China trade war where Huawei has been placed on the US Entity List, the vendor has been restricted access to some of Google’s services.

 This has led to the new range being launched without pre-installed Google apps and access to the Google PlayStore.